felidadae/owca/docs/api.rst

 NUMAAllocator
 =============
 .. code-block::
+rst

+	    - algorithm: NUMAAlgorithm = 'fill_biggest_first':
+	        Algorithm only cares about sum of already pinned task's memory to each numa node.
+	        In each step tries to pin the biggest possible task to numa node, where sum of pinned task is the lowest.

+	    - algorithm: NUMAAlgorithm = 'fill_biggest_first':
+	        Algorithm only cares about sum of already pinned task's memory to each numa node.
+	        In each step tries to pin the biggest possible task to numa node, where sum of pinned task is the lowest.

+	    - algorithm: NUMAAlgorithm = 'fill_biggest_first':
+	        Algorithm only cares about sum of already pinned task's memory to each numa node.
+	        In each step tries to pin the biggest possible task to numa node, where sum of pinned task is the lowest.

 	    # Algorithm only cares about sum of already pinned task's memory to each numa node.
 	    # In each step tries to pin the biggest possible task to numa node, where sum of pinned task is the lowest.
 	    FILL_BIGGEST_FIRST = 'fill_biggest_first'